 In this article, we’ll be exploring the big question -

 What is Digital Marketing?

 To start things off, let's set a clear definition on what the term actually means.
-The American Marketing Association refers to digital marketing as any marketing activities executed through electronic devices and online channels, which includes:
+Digital marketing is any marketing activities executed through electronic devices and online channels, which includes: